lrq3000/PolyCal/README.md

-Polycal
+PolyCalX
 -------

-This is a colorful, text-based calendar widget for Android.
+A colorful, concise text-based calendar widget for Android.

 The color coding is intended to be especially useful for people who must coordinate multiple calendars.